livegnik/2way-design/2WAY High-Level Design.md

 Additionally, if the Graph in RAM becomes corrupted or needs to be reconstructed from scratch, the Graph Manager can rebuild it using data from the Server Graph.
 This reconstruction process involves fetching the relevant data from the Server Graph and populating the in-memory graph accordingly.

 In summary, the Graph Manager handles the storage and retrieval of the Graph in RAM, ensuring its alignment with the persistent Server Graph.
-By utilizing serialization and deserialization techniques provided by the networkx library, the Graph Manager enables efficient data management and synchronization within the 2WAY system.
+By utilizing serialization and deserialization techniques provided by the NetworkX library, the Graph Manager enables efficient data management and synchronization within the 2WAY system.

 <br>